-Parents/Guardians of Linn-Mar resident students wishing to attend a Linn-Mar school outside their assigned attendance center area must submit their annual request for an attendance exception request in writing by March 1.
-Letters may be mailed to Shannon Bisgard, Chief Academic Officer, 2999 North Tenth Street, Marion, IA 52302.
+Parents/guardians of Linn-Mar resident students wishing to attend a Linn-Mar school outside their assigned attendance center area must submit their annual request for an attendance exception request in writing by March 1st.
+Letters may be mailed to Shannon Bisgard, Associate Superintendent/Chief Academic Officer, 2999 N 10th Street, Marion, IA 52302.
 Requests will be evaluated after an assessment of classroom seat space is made.
 Requests are NOT guaranteed from year to year.
-Interested parents should be aware that transportation is NOT available to students receiving approval for an attendance center request.
+Interested parents/guardians should be aware that transportation is NOT available to students receiving approval for an attendance exception request.

 Linn-Mar Community School District has contracted with eTech Transaction Solution, Inc., to facilitate the District with a collection recovery plan.
 Items 90 days past due will be turned over to eTech Transaction Solutions for collection.
 Checks returned due to non-sufficient funds will be re-presented electronically and charged a collection fee at the maximum allowed by the state.
 If you have any questions regarding this procedure please call the District office at (319) 447-3000.

 If you are having problems paying for school meals, please contact us.
 We will make every attempt to work out a payment plan or help you apply for assistance.

 In keeping with Linn-Mar’s collection recovery plan, meal accounts carrying a negative balance of $50.00, for over 90 days, will be turned over to eTech Transaction Solutions for collections.